Roger Sabin

-Roger Sabin (born 1961) is an English writer about comics and lecturer at Central St. Martins.
+Roger Sabin (born 1961) is an English writer who writes about comics and lecturer at Central St. Martins.

 Work

 Sabin is best known for his book Adult Comics which has gone through a number of editions, remaining in print for 20 years and is the standard academic work on the history of the comic book form, and Comics, Comix & Graphic Novels: A History of Comic Art a cultural history of comics for both popular and scholarly audiences.
 He has also written newspaper articles on the topic of comics, film and punk culture.